NikoPushkin/client-and-server-apps-for-work-with-metrics/README.md

 First part is the client for sending metrics
 It's synchronous app for sending metrics in to the server or receiving them from it.
-Client can determine right response, handles it and returns notification about successful operationor.
+Client can determine right response, handles it and returns notification about successful operation.
 If response is wrong client raises ClientError

 Second part is the server part.